ystia/yorc-a4c-plugin/tosca-samples/org/ystia/yorc/samples/vision/README.md

 ## Deploy the application

-Once done, upload an image containing faces or text in your input storage/bucket, and 30 seconds/1 minute later, you should see in your output storage bucket a new subdirectory containing an html result page, with an associated public link on which you can click.
+Once the application is deployed, upload an image containing faces or text in your input storage/bucket, and 30 seconds/1 minute later, you should see in your output storage bucket a new subdirectory containing an html result page, with an associated public link on which you can click to see the detection results.